City to hold hearing on new mowing fees, discuss moratorium on utility-bill penalties

-The Madison City Commission has scheduled hearing the second reading of an ordinance amendment that would increase the city’s fees for mowing unkempt, private-property lawns when it meets at 5:30 p.m. on Monday at City Hall.
+The Madison City Commissioners will hear the second reading of an ordinance amendment that would increase the city's fees for mowing unkempt, private-property lawns when they meet at 5:30 p.m. on Monday at City Hall.

 After the second reading, the city commissioners will consider approving the ordinance change that would increase the lawn-mowing fees to at least $400 for grass on private property that the municipal parks department has to mow.
 The property owners would need to pay the fee or have the cost assessed against their property.

-Close to end of the end of the meeting, the commissioners will consider adopting a resolution that waive penalties for unpaid utility bills and the practice of terminating utility service for the period in which the public is affected by the COVID-19 epidemic.
+Close to the end of the meeting, the commissioners will consider adopting a resolution that waives penalties for unpaid utility bills and the practice of terminating utility service for the period in which the public is affected by the COVID-19 epidemic.

-The commissioners are scheduled at the start of their meeting to listen to drainage concerns delivered by Jim Casanova and Michael Johnson for the 300 block of N.W.
-9th St. and 1000 N. Union Ave. respectively.
+At the start of their meeting, commissioners will listen to drainage concerns from Jim Casanova and Michael Johnson for the 300 block of N.W.
+9th St. and 1000 N. Union Ave., respectively.

 In other business, the commissioners will consider: